marlenaduleba/online-clothing-store/README.md

 - **Endpoint**: `/api/v1/account/carts`
 - **Method**: `DELETE`
 - **Request Headers**:
   - `Authorization` (string, required) - The JWT token for authorization.
-This token ensures that only the authenticated user can clear their own carts.
+This token ensures that only the authenticated user can clear their own cart.
 - **Response**:
   - `200 OK` with the empty cart details
+  - `401 Unauthorized` if the token is missing or invalid
   - `404 Not Found` if the cart does not exist
-  - `401 Unauthorized` if the token is missing or invalid

 - **Example Request**: